Assessing your Amazon S3 security posture with Macie - Amazon Macie

 In the preceding statistics, data and objects are classifiable if they use a supported Amazon S3 storage class and they have a file name extension for a supported file or storage format.
 You can detect sensitive data in the objects by using Macie.
 For more information, see Supported storage classes and formats.

-Automated discovery & Coverage issues
+Automated discovery and coverage issues

 Data security

-The Data security section of the
+The Data security section of the dashboard.
+It contains example data for each statistic.

 For details about these statistics, see Understanding data security statistics on the Summary dashboard.